Whittier, Minneapolis: Blaisdell to Whittier

 Into the 20th century, Thomas Lowry and his partners assumed control of the insolvent McCrory's Motor Line.
 Whittier filled along Lowry's new Nicollet Ave. and 4th Ave. streetcar routes.
 The increasingly residential nature of southern Minneapolis brought contention with the Milwaukee Road as neighbors petitioned the City Council from 1905 to 1909 to alleviate the effects of the crossings which was blamed for several deaths.
 The Milwaukee Road offered a failed proposal to elevate the tracks and returned with a $1.3 million plan to depress the tracks and construct a dozen road bridges.
 After a legal battle with the businesses affected by loss of rail access, the project was upheld and completed in 1916.

-Post-War Decline
+Hennepin History Museum in the Whittier Neighborhood of Minneapolis, Minnesota.

+Post-war decline

 The neighborhood maintained a dense population and high rental occupancy up towards the city's population peak in the 1950s.
+In 1958, Hennepin History Museum moved into the Christian family residence across from Washburn Fair Oaks Park.
 The latter 20th century followed with other inner core neighborhoods as the postwar boom of the 1960s depleted Whittier's population.
 The routing of Interstate 35W was modified following city concerns over expensive land acquisition of apartments and mansions including the Minneapolis Institute of Arts.
 In November 1967, Interstate 35W was built around the neighborhood to spare the Mansion District which was later preserved in its current historic district.

 Whittier experienced decline as middle-class residents moved out.
 The demolition of Nicollet Ball Park in Lyndale neighborhood led to retail failure on the neighborhood's south end.
 Abandoned buildings and adult bookstores prompted the city to establish the Nicollet/Lake Economic Development District in 1972.
 Several years passed without activity as Target and Herberger's refused to build.
 K-Mart finally agreed to become a tenant on the grounds that the City close Nicollet Avenue at Lake Street, and the project was done in 1978.

 However a boon for the city, the closing accelerated the neighborhood's problems and Nicollet north of Lake Street was stifled of car traffic.
 Crime and prostitution became common.
 Neighbors who stayed had formed a neighborhood association in response to bitter protests over the K-Mart project.
 The Whittier Alliance (WA) was established in 1977 to monitor the weakened community and rehabilitate housing.
 WA operated as a Community Development Corporation, developing housing for many years in order to sustain its operations in community outreach.
 The City attempted to bring about a citizen participation model to assist neighborhoods until with the Legislature's assistance created the Neighborhood Revitalization Program in 1987 to formally address urban issues with funding.
 The city began designating official neighborhood boundaries at this time and Whittier was formalized.